Eserhimas/customer-journey-risk-radar/README.md

 ### 2. Classify Reddit Posts
 - Each post is assigned to a stage using **few-shot prompting** with `deepseek-chat-v3-0324:free` model
-- Sentiment score is calculated with VADER
+- The sentiment score is calculated with VADER

 ### 3. Extract Pain Points with KeyBERT
 - Only negative posts are analyzed